material-components/material-components-web/packages/mdc-select/README.md

 MDC Select provides Material Design single-option select menus, using the MDC menu.
 The Select component is fully accessible, and supports RTL rendering.

+## Important Changes

+Select is currently being updated to use the new List implementation.
+For now, please continue to use the old implementation (`mdc-deprecated-list` and associated DOM/classes) instead of the new one (`mdc-list`).

+See the [List documentation](../mdc-list/README.md) for more information.

 ## Design & API Documentation

 <ul class="icon-list">